 I love that these are beautiful but also highly durable and why so many restaurants choose them.
 They are also unique and seldom seen outside Japan – often only in restaurants and homes in the areas surrounding the maker’s kiln.

 These well-designed pieces are selected directly from Setamono for import to South Africa and with no middlemen and no excessive packaging, the price is kept to its best possible point.

 With a philosophy to inspire cooks and delight guests with beautiful yet highly durable and functional tableware, I’ve partnered with Setamono in giving away R2500 worth of unique Japanese Ceramics.
 I’m running it on my Instagram page right now.

-Cooks Notes– I found using a very large frying pan easier to start off the process and to sauté the mushrooms and them once wilted, I transferred them to a medium heavy-based pot to finish off the cooking process.
-I used 400gms in the soup and then sliced about 100 gms of shitake which I pan-fried at the end in butte until golden.
+Cooks Notes– I found using a very large frying pan easier to start off the process and to sauté the mushrooms and once wilted, I transferred them to a medium heavy-based pot to finish off the cooking process.
+I used 400 gms in the soup and then sliced about 100 gms of shitake which I pan-fried at the end in butter until golden.
 This is optional but I am after a food stylist.
 I’ve used parsley as my herb in and on the soup (along with a sprig of thyme), but chives would work well too.Print

 Cream of mushroom soup

 400 – 500gms mushrooms (including a few exotics such as shiitake for garnish) – optional (I kept about 100gms of the 500 back to pan fry for garnish at the end)